Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/3_Basic_Programming_Course.md

 ④ Free and open-source

-⑤ Abundant libraries: Python comes with large standard library which can handle various tasks, including regular expressions, documentation

-generation, unit testing, threading, databases, web browsers, CGI, FTP, and other system-related operations.
+⑤ Abundant libraries: Python comes with large standard library which can handle various tasks, including regular expressions, documentation generation, unit testing, threading, databases, web browsers, CGI, FTP, and other system-related operations.

-⑥ Transplantable: as Python is open-source, it can be transplanted to

-various platforms, such as Linux and Windows.
+⑥ Transplantable: as Python is open-source, it can be transplanted to various platforms, such as Linux and Windows.

 * **Python Installation**

 > [!Note]
 >
-> **the following operations are based on Ubuntu18.04.
+> **The following operations are based on Ubuntu18.04.
 As Ubuntu18.04 comes with Python 3.6.9, users who use this system can skip Python installation.**
->

 (1) Install Python with Ubuntu official apt tool package.